Furnace Troubleshooting & RepairMarch 07, 2019

 Shut off the power

 Check and test the installation

-Clean the area around the furnace clean and keep unobstructed
+Clean the space of nearby the furnace clean and keep unobstructed

 It may sound like a visible tip.
-However, some people with busy lives forget to take care of areas of their house like a basement.
-A basement may become snafued, which leads to the area beside furnace being filled with various possessions and debris.
+However, some people with active periods ignore to take care of the surroundings of the house like a basement.
+A basement may become snafued, which leads to the area beside furnace being filled with various trash.
 Cleaning does not only make the furnace work better, but it also looks better.

 Prevent storing flammable substances or materials next to the furnace.
 Crowding the furnace will lead to accidental fires, significant damages to your property and danger to you and your family.

 Although it seems convenient to store everything there for the summer, take into consideration the possibility that you can forget any items you have left on or next to the furnace.
 Do not take chances; the furnace must have a special room to operate safely.

 Besides, clean and vacuum regularly around the furnace.
 While you have removed any or all the flammable items from the area, do not forget that dust and lint may build up and create a fire hazard.
 A considerable amount of lint and dust can cause the filter to be clogged sooner than regular, and it will require more frequent replacements.

 AFR Dynamics offers you furnace troubleshooting & repair that are unique when it comes to quality and reliability.
 You can call AFR Dynamics 7/24 for your next furnace repair services.